What We Mean When We Talk About 'Suburban Women Voters'

 Part of what's going on in talking about suburban voters is linguistic imprecision.
 In the realm of politics, "suburban voters" doesn't just mean "voters who happen to live in the suburbs."

-"In general if you were to pick one archetype, what we're really talking about is relatively densely populated, relatively educated and affluent whites," said Mark Devin Harris, a Republican strategist at Pittsburgh-based Cold Spark Media.
+"In general, if you were to pick one archetype, what we're really talking about is relatively densely populated, relatively educated and affluent whites," said Mark Devin Harris, a Republican strategist at Pittsburgh-based Cold Spark Media.

-In this sense, "suburban" is a similar term in politics to "evangelical" or "working class" — that is, it's an area where politics-speak often generalizes whites' voting patterns out to cover a larger, multiracial demographic.
-Likewise, there are plenty of non-affluent people in the suburbs — suburban poverty has risen in recent years — but when pundits, journalists and politicians talk about suburban voters, they tend to be talking about rich and typically highly-educated voters.
+In this sense, "suburban" is a similar term in politics to "evangelical" or "working class" — that is, it's an area where political speak often generalizes whites' voting patterns out to cover a larger, multiracial demographic.
+There are plenty of nonaffluent people in the suburbs — suburban poverty has risen in recent years — but when pundits, journalists and politicians talk about suburban voters, they tend to be talking about rich and, typically, highly educated voters.

-But beyond that, there's another layer of imprecision; there's the sense when talking about "working-class" or self-identified "evangelical" voters that there's some sort of cause and effect involved; that there's something about being working class or evangelical that substantially affects a person's vote.
-(Though, to be clear, there is a divide between, for example, how white and black evangelicals vote, or white and black working class voters.)
+But beyond that, there is another layer of imprecision.
+There is the sense when talking about "working-class" or self-identified "evangelical" voters that there is some sort of cause and effect involved, that there is something about being working class or evangelical that substantially affects a person's vote.
+(To be clear, there is a divide between, for example, how white and black evangelicals vote or white and black working-class voters.)

 With suburban voters, there's arguably less of that implied connection.

 "I think it has to do more with demographic composition than living in the suburbs themselves.
-There are these swing groups and the swing groups are in the suburbs," said Bill Frey, demographer at the Brookings Institution.
+There are these swing groups, and the swing groups are in the suburbs," said Bill Frey, demographer at the Brookings Institution.
 "Just by virtue of where people like that live are in the suburbs, so I think that's why suburbs get connected to it."

 In fact, suburbs have grown increasingly diverse in recent years; as of 2010, 35 percent of suburban residents were minorities — roughly the same share as in the national population.
-Not only that, but suburbs are not wildly more college-educated than the cities they surround; according to data from the 2010 census, roughly equal shares of suburban and city-dwellers in the U.S.'s 50 biggest metro areas had college degrees or higher.
+Not only that, but suburbs are not wildly more college-educated than the cities they surround.
+According to data from the 2010 census, roughly equal shares of suburban and city dwellers in the U.S.'s 50 biggest metro areas had college degrees or higher.

 Persuading swing voters vs. shoring up the base

-Note: An earlier version of this story incorrectly said Georgia's 2017 special congressional election was in May.
-The election was in April, and the runoff was in June.